yashu1wwww/Medium-Followers-Live-Count/README.md

 Before running this application,

-ensure that you have Node.js installed on your machine.
+ensure that you have Node.js and git bash installed on your machine.

 ## Installation